microsoft/BUILD25-LAB331/docs/docs/lab-4-launch-researcher.md

 ## **Congratulations!**

-You've successfully built and deployed a sophisticated AI research assistant using Azure OpenAI, LangGraph, and FastAPI.
-This application demonstrates modern AI techniques including:
+You've successfully built and deployed a Deep Researcher using DeepSeek R1, LangChain, and FastAPI!

-- Reasoning models
-- Web search integration
-- Knowledge gap identification
-- Iterative research cycles
-- Real-time progress streaming

-Your application now provides a powerful research tool that can help users explore any topic with the assistance of advanced AI capabilities.
+Checkout the [Summary]() to see an overview of what you learnt and navigate to the [Resources]() page for links to access this lab and more at home!